Epley brings in Como, Italy native to bolster 2016-17 squad.

-Kevin Epley was named the women's tennis head coach at the University of South Carolina on June 11, 2012.
-In 11 seasons as a head coach, Epley owns an impressive 196-93 (.678) record, six top-25 finishes and six conference championships.
-His teams have reached the NCAA Tournament in each of those 11 years and nine times they have won at least one round.
-In three seasons with the Gamecocks, Epley has upheld a winning tradition while moving the program toward even greater heights with an influx of diverse players who are just as committed to helping South Carolina achieve at the highest level.
+Kevin Epley, the 2017 ITA Carolina Region Coach of the Year, was named the women's tennis head coach at the University of South Carolina on June 11, 2012.
+In 13 seasons as a head coach, Epley owns an impressive 235-110 (.681) record, eight top-25 finishes and six conference championships.
+His teams have reached the NCAA Tournament in each of those 13 years, and 11 times they have won at least one round.
+In five seasons with the Gamecocks, Epley has upheld a winning tradition while moving the program toward even greater heights with an influx of diverse players who are just as committed to helping South Carolina achieve at the highest level.

 Prior to joining the Gamecocks, Epley spent the prior four years as a full-time traveling coach for WTA player Megan Moulton-Levy and her doubles partner, Lindsay Lee-Waters.
 It was not the first time, however, that Epley worked with players at the highest level in the world.
 He has also served as a personal traveling coach for Lindsay Davenport and Patty Schnyder, and was the head coach of the St. Louis Aces in the World Team Tennis league.
 Epley was also an assistant for the U.S. Olympic team for the 2000 Sydney games and was an assistant for the U.S. Federation Cup team from 1997 to 2002.
 In both instances, he worked with tennis legend and close friend and mentor Billie Jean King.
 Epley has also been an instructor at the renowned Nick Bolliettieri Tennis Academy in Florida.

-Last year, Epley guided the program to its 21st consecutive NCAA Tournament appearance and a first-round win over Princeton to finish the year 15-11.
-South Carolina ended the season with a No. 29 national ranking to mark its second consecutive season with a top-30 billing.
+In Epley's third season at the helm for the Gamecocks in 2014-15, he directed the team to a 15-11 season capped by first-round win over Princeton in the NCAA Tournament.
+South Carolina ended the season with a No. 29 national ranking to mark its second-consecutive season with a top-30 billing.
 Individually, Elixane Lechemia achieved All-SEC honors for the second year in a row and qualified for the NCAA Singles Championship.
 Her NCAA appearance continued a streak in which Epley's teams have always had representation in the individual tournaments since he became a head coach.
-Lechemia and Caroline Dailey ended the year with national rankings in singles, while Dailey and Hadley Berg as well as Brigit Folland and Meghan Blevins earned rankings for doubles.
+Lechemia and Dailey ended the year with national rankings in singles, while Dailey and Berg as well as Brigit Folland and Meghan Blevins earned rankings for doubles.

 Epley improved South Carolina's final ranking eight spots from his first to second season, going from No. 34 in 2013 to No. 26 in 2014.
 The Gamecocks improvement from year one to year two of the Epley era was evident by virtue of wins against the eventual NCAA singles and doubles champions during dual match play in spring 2014.
 He had a doubles team qualify for the NCAAs in both of his first two seasons in addition to the team continuing its streak of postseason appearances.
 Lechemia became just the fifth player in school history to achieve All-SEC First Team status in 2014, while Jaklin Alawi and Katerina Popova earned All-SEC Second Team honors his first year.
 In addition to all-conference accolades for two of its players in 2013, South Carolina became the first school in league history to win SEC Player of the Week three straight times in Epley's first season as well.